MLH-Fellowship/MyMLHJourney/README.md

 * Number of issues
 * Number of commits
 * Number of Pull Requests
-* Lines of cde written
+* Lines of code written

 A list of commonly used resources that we find helpful are listed in the acknowledgements.